itsHobbes/proteus/COMMANDS.md

 * `-s`, `--show` : The name of the media to display available characters

 #### Usage
+* -s "Half-life" -> Will show all Half-life characters
 ## remove

 Remove all mentioned channels